aslakjohansen/student-projects/db/occupant_counter.md

 ## Approach

 Use ESP32-Cam modules:
-- They are cheap: [Here](https://www.amazon.de/Aideepen-Entwicklungsplatine-Bluetooth-Modul-Kamera-Modul-AP-Arbeitsmodus/dp/B08G1FR1VF/ref=sr_1_9?dchild=1&keywords=esp32-cam&qid=1608718478&sr=8-9) is 3 modules for 22€
+- They are cheap: [Here](https://www.amazon.de/Aideepen-Entwicklungsplatine-Bluetooth-Modul-Kamera-Modul-AP-Arbeitsmodus/dp/B08G1FR1VF/ref=sr_1_9?dchild=1&keywords=esp32-cam&qid=1608718478&sr=8-9) are 3 modules for 22€
 - They have a dual-code 32-bit processor running 240MHz.
 - They have 520kB SRAM and 4M PSRAM.
 - They have communication: WIFI and BLE.